Working together to end homelessness

 • Delivering homes for people experiencing homelessness.
 Housing associations allocate supported and general needs housing to people experiencing homelessness, giving people a safe place to call home.

-• Supporting residents keep their tenancies.
-Housing associations help prevent homelessness by offering tenancy sustainment support to their residents, helping people to keep their homes.
+• Supporting residents to keep their tenancies.
+Housing associations providing general needs homes help prevent homelessness by offering tenancy sustainment support to their residents, helping people to keep their homes.

 • Providing supported housing for people experiencing homelessness.
-People experiencing homelessness sometimes have complex and multiple needs.
-Supported housing associations help get those who need more help into safe homes.
+People experiencing homelessness sometimes have complex and multiple needs and may need support to live independently or recover from a crisis.

 How do we support our members to tackle homelessness?